PfanP/PfanP/README.md

 - Solidity
 - Cosmwasm
+- Golang for Cosmos
 - Rust for Solana
-- Javascript for front-end development
 - Subgraph
-- Golang for Cosmos

 ## Experience